cornell-netlab/MicroP4/extensions/csa/tutorials/README.md

 In this exercise, you will learn to write your own μP4 Module.
 You need to implement a routing protocol like IPv4.
 The module should have `bit<16> nh` as a part of its `out` arguments.
 #### Step 1: Write a μP4 Module to process IPv6 header
-The boilerplate code to develop the module is given at [./exercise-2/ipv6.up4](https://github.com/cornell-netlab/MicroP4/tree/master/extensions/csa/tutorials/exercise-2).
+1. The boilerplate code to develop the module is given at [./exercise-2/ipv6.up4](https://github.com/cornell-netlab/MicroP4/tree/master/extensions/csa/tutorials/exercise-2).
-IPv6 should implement `Unicast` interface by providing implementation for `micro_parser`, `micro_control` and `micro_deparser`.
+2. IPv6 should implement `Unicast` interface by providing implementation for ⋅⋅1. `micro_parser`
+--2. `micro_control`
+--3. `micro_deparser`.
-To implement these constructs, you can use sub-lanuages of [P4](https://p4.org/p4-spec/docs/P4-16-v1.2.1.html) described in [12](https://p4.org/p4-spec/docs/P4-16-v1.2.1.html#sec-packet-parsing) & [13](https://p4.org/p4-spec/docs/P4-16-v1.2.1.html#sec-control).
+3. sub-languages of P4: To implement the above constructs, you can use sub-lanuages of [P4](https://p4.org/p4-spec/docs/P4-16-v1.2.1.html) described in
+[12](https://p4.org/p4-spec/docs/P4-16-v1.2.1.html#sec-packet-parsing) & [13](https://p4.org/p4-spec/docs/P4-16-v1.2.1.html#sec-control).
-Compared to P4, μP4 provides `extractor` and `emitter` for packet parsing and reassembly.
+4. μP4 Constructs:  Compared to P4, μP4 provides `extractor` and `emitter` for packet parsing and reassembly.
 You can look at [./exercise-1/ipv4.up4](https://github.com/cornell-netlab/MicroP4/blob/master/extensions/csa/tutorials/exercise-1/ipv4.up4) for their example usage.
 To know more about `extractor` and `emitter` of μP4 Architecture, you can look at [msa.up4](https://github.com/cornell-netlab/MicroP4/blob/master/extensions/csa/p4include/msa.up4)